simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-ecc-memory-in-mitigating-data-corruption/index.en.md

 Overall, ECC Memory provides an essential layer of protection against data corruption, ensuring the reliability and accuracy of stored information.

-### Case studies showcasing the effectiveness of ECC Memory
+### Case studies showing the effectiveness of ECC Memory

 ECC Memory has been proven to significantly reduce data corruption and improve system reliability in various real-world scenarios.
 Here are a few notable case studies that highlight the effectiveness of ECC Memory: